vittorioPiotti/PathGraph-JavaFX/README.md

 ---

+**What is PathGraph**
 Path Graph is a library with all the tools necessary to create and work both path and walk graphs in a stable and simple way.

+**Why PathGraph**
+If you need a ready-to-use library for user-side representing path graphs in which there are nodes, edges, and associated costs, which offers a user-friendly  to represent, manage, and interact graphs, then this it's the right solution.

+**Fork-Based Project**
+This library is a fork based on the source code of the [SmartGraph](https://github.com/brunomnsilva/JavaFXSmart) [v2.0.0](https://github.com/brunomnsilva/JavaFXSmart/releases/tag/v2.0.0) library on which existing classes have been modified and new ones have been added.
+PathGraph is therefore the adaptation of SmartGraph to specific path graphs features in a stable user .

 > [!NOTE]